populse/populse.github.io/index.md

 - Embed Pipelines in any Python applications

 ## [mia_processes](https://github.com/populse/mia_processes):
-The official bricks library for populse_mia.
+The official bricks library for populse_mia

 ## [mriconv](https://github.com/populse/mri_conv):
-MRI File Manager allows the reading of some raw and processed data files from MRI Spectrometers :
+MRI File Manager allows the reading of some raw and processed data files from MRI Spectrometers:
-- Bruker Paravision PV5 & PV6 (raw data of magnitude type).
+- Bruker Paravision PV5 & PV6 (raw data of magnitude type)
-- Dicom from Bruker, Philips, Siemens.
+- Dicom from Bruker, Philips, Siemens
-- Philips Achieva (Par/Rec & Xml/Rec v4.2).
+- Philips Achieva (Par/Rec & Xml/Rec v4.2)
-- Nifti-1 (with or without Json).
+- Nifti-1 (with or without Json)
-- Bids - Brain Imaging Data Structure.
+- Bids - Brain Imaging Data Structure

 It also allows for converting MRI images to Nifti-1:
-- Export MRI data in Nifti-1 format until 5 dimensions of the image (x, y, slice, frame, temporal).</li>
+- Export MRI data in Nifti-1 format until 5 dimensions of the image (x, y, slice, frame, temporal)
-- Json files are created and associated with Nifti files in order to contain MRI parameters (see 'Irmage Json' page).
+- Json files are created and associated with Nifti files in order to contain MRI parameters (see 'Irmage Json' page)
-- an option of anonymization allows to hide sensitive informations about the patient (name, age, sex, weight).
+- an option of anonymization allows to hide sensitive informations about the patient (name, age, sex, weight)
-- adaptation of orientation information in Nifti headers (tested on SPM, FSL).
+- adaptation of orientation information in Nifti headers (tested on SPM, FSL)
-- option of customizing the Nifti file names.
+- option of customizing the Nifti file names
 - possibility to create text files containing bvecs & bvals for MRtrix and FSL (Bruker and Philips)

 ## [populse_db](https://github.com/populse/populse_db):